Higher rank antipodality: Introduction

 In Section~\ref{sec:upperbound}, we first provide a geometric characterization of joint antipodality.
 Let $S$ be a convex set and $q_1,\dots, q_{k+1}\in S$.
 For each $j\in[k+1]=\{1,\dots, k+1\}$, dilate $S$ from center $q_j$ by factor $\lambda_j\in (0,1)$ to obtain the ``shrunk copy'' $S_j$.
-In Proposition~\ref{prop:antipodequivshrinking}, we use the sets $S_j$ ($j\in[k+1]$) to characterize antipodality; in particular, we show that $q_1,\dots,q_{k+1}\in S$ are jointly antipodal with respect to $S$ if and only if, whenever the dilation factors are such that $\lambda_1+\ldots +\lambda_{k+1}<k$, the intersection $\cap_{j=1}^{k+1}S_j$ is empty.
-Using this characterization, we obtain the following upper bound on the maximum size, $A(d,k)$, of a rank $k$ antipodal set in $\Red$. \begin{thrm} For any $k\leq d$, we have $A(d,k) \leq k \left(\frac{k+1}{k}\right)^d$. \end{thrm} Note that for $k>k^\prime$, rank $k$ antipodality is stronger than rank $k^\prime$ antipodality and in fact, our upper bound decreases as $k$ increases from $1$ to $d-1$.
-Clearly, a rank $k$ antipodal set is of dimension at least $k$, and in case $d=k$, the set must consists of the $k+1$ vertices of a $k$-simplex.
-Note also that for $k=1$, this is the bound of Danzer and Gr\"unbaum \cite{DG1962}; in fact, our argument is an adaptation of their idea with some care.
+In Proposition~\ref{prop:antipodequivshrinking}, we use the sets $S_j$ ($j\in[k+1]$) to characterize antipodality; in particular, we show that $q_1,\dots,q_{k+1}\in S$ are jointly antipodal with respect to $S$ if and only if, whenever the dilation factors satisfy $\lambda_1+\ldots +\lambda_{k+1}<k$, the intersection $\cap_{j=1}^{k+1}S_j$ is empty.
+Using this characterization, we obtain the following upper bound on the maximum size, $A(d,k)$, of a rank $k$ antipodal set in $\Red$. \begin{thrm}[A general upper bound on the size of a rank $k$ antipodal set] For any $k\leq d$, we have $A(d,k) \leq k \left(\frac{k+1}{k}\right)^d$. \end{thrm} Note that for $k>k^\prime$, rank $k$ antipodality is stronger than rank $k^\prime$ antipodality and in fact, our upper bound decreases as $k$ increases from $1$ to $d-1$.
+Clearly, a rank $k$ antipodal set is of dimension at least $k$, and in case $d=k$, the set must be a subset of the $k+1$ vertices of a $k$-simplex.
+Note also that for $k=1$, Theorem~\ref{thm:upperbound} restates the bound of Danzer and Gr\"unbaum \cite{DG1962}; in fact, our argument is an adaptation of their idea with additional care.

+Next, in Section~\ref{sec:neighborly}, we establish a connection of rank $k$ antipodality with $k$-neighborly polytopes, which will yield the following upper bound.